![]() | |||||||||||||||||||||

 usually dismiss it as error in measurement (or there's some

 "assistance" involved).
-Body fat testing, especially with
+What Body Fat Testing Can And Can't Do For You Body fat testing, especially with

 skinfolds, is not an exact science.
 All body fat tests are